kartees/Postgresql-High-Availability/3. Streaming Replication/streaming replication.md

 - asynchronous by default

 on Asynchronous
-    -pros:
+pros:
 - fast response time
-    -cons
+cons
 - data read on replicate may not be fresh
 - data may be lost in case of failover

 on Synchronous
-    -pros:
+pros:
 - suitable for failover
 - daa read on replica will be fresh
-    -cons:
+cons:
 - longer response time

 - need to be careful when choosing sync and async
 - add replication server on the pg_hba.conf